Provost Diversity Initiatives

 - Participating in the PhD Project whose mission is to increase the diversity of corporate

-America by increasing the diversity of business school faculty.
-Attract Black/African
+increasing the diversity of business school faculty.
+Attract Black/African Americans,

-Americans, Latinx/Hispanic-Americans, and Native Americans to business PhD programs
+Latinx/Hispanic-Americans, and Native Americans to business PhD programs and providing

 - Challenging to recruit diverse business faculty, per the PhD project there are currently only 1303 active U.S. minority business faculty.
 Good news, 259 minority doctoral students in the pipeline.